 One of the most critical aspects of managing diabetes is taking care of your feet.
 However, many people may not understand the importance of good foot health and end up dealing with serious complications down the road.
-In this article, we discuss diabetic foot care and why it’s so important to get professional guidance and treatment.
+Here, we discuss diabetic foot care and why it's so important to get professional guidance and treatment.

 Diabetes can cause problems with the feet for several reasons.
 Poor blood circulation can lead to nerve damage, and this can cause loss of sensation in the feet.
 This can make it difficult to notice when there is an injury, and wounds can take longer to heal.
 In addition, diabetes can also cause changes in the structure of the feet, making them more susceptible to deformities and injuries.

-Complications of Diabetic Foot Care are Not Taken Seriously
+When You Don't Take Complications of Diabetic Foot Care Seriously

 It is not uncommon for diabetic patients to be unaware that they have any current foot issues.
-If you struggle to view all areas of your foot, it’s essential to have your doctor, loved one, or caregiver provide a thorough inspection regularly.
+If you struggle to view all areas of your foot, it's essential to have your doctor, loved one, or caregiver regularly provide a thorough inspection.
 If no one is available, you can use a mirror on the floor to help you inspect your feet regularly.

 Feet should be washed with soap and water and dried daily.
 Moisturizer can help keep skin soft, but be careful not to rub lotion between toes where bacteria could form.
-Diabetic patients should also wear proper fitting shoes and avoid walking barefoot.
-Currently, there are shoes specially designed for those with diabetes and many government programs to assist in purchasing them.
+Diabetic patients should also wear properly fitting shoes and avoid walking barefoot.
+Currently, there are shoes specially designed for those with diabetes, and many government programs assist in purchasing them.
 Speak to your doctor or caregiver about your options.

 If you have any cuts or sores on your feet, it is important to take proper precautions and see a doctor or podiatrist right away.
 If you can't see a specialist right away, keep the area clean and protected at all times and recognize if symptoms improve or worsen.